Best Boutique Hotels In Rome

-Best Places To Stay In Rome
+Best Boutique Hotels In Rome

 Rome has many beautiful neighborhoods, but people’s interests, preferences, and budgets are quite different depending on what is important to you as a traveler.
 In this article, I’m going to break down the best places to stay in Rome in order to help you decide which one is the best for you and your budget.

 Location, location, location!
 The most desirable area to stay in Rome is undoubtedly its historic center – the area around the Pantheon, Campo Fiori, and Piazza Navona.
 The historic center is everything you ever imagined about visiting Rome from being within steps of ancient ruins, old churches, winding medieval streets and of course the luxury storefronts.

 You will be memorized by the squares, beautiful fountains along with the hustle and bustle of people walking, taking photos, laughter and even by the hundreds of people trying to sell you a selfie stick even though you have one in your hand that you are using at the exact moment they ask if you need a selfie stick .

 Staying here will ensure that you are within walking distance from most of Rome’s attractions.
 Hotels in this area tend to be small (boutique style) and very expensive.
 But if you want to be within a few minutes walk to most of Rome’s major attractions, you can’t beat this location.